cityfarmer/dockerized_phantom/README.md

 Do you wish to proceed [y/N]
 y
-sed: can't read /opt/phantom/bin/stop_phantom.sh: No such file or directory Enter username: steve.peck@wwt.com
+sed: can't read /opt/phantom/bin/stop_phantom.sh: No such file or directory Enter username: <put in your username>
-Enter password:
+Enter password: <put in your password>
 ....
 Installing phantom apps
 Loaded plugins: fastestmirror, ovl